Kawaritai/etch-a-sketch/README.md

 - Choose between options:
     - Black
     - Random RGB
-    - Grayscale
+    - Darken
-- Start over by clearing the grid
+- Start over by using the eraser tool or clearing the grid
 - Change grid size